pratouis/deweyChromeExtension/README.md

 ![redditgeneral](/readmeimages/redditgeneral.gif)

 ### How to install
 1. Clone the repo.
 Otherwise download the .zip and unzip it.
+Also make sure your Google Chrome browser is up to date.

 2. Go to ```chrome://extensions```.